NZ Cup Day FAQ’s

 I’m interested in becoming a business partner and supporter of Addington Raceway?

 Can I become a member of the New Zealand Metropolitan Trotting Club (NZMTC)?
-And what are the benefits of being a NZMTC Member?
+What are the benefits of being a NZMTC Member?

-Yes you can, there are many great benefits of being an NZMTC Member: check out our Membership page for more information or contact us if you have any further questions on firstname.lastname@example.org.
+Yes you can.
+There are many great benefits of being an NZMTC Member.
+Check out our Membership page for more information or email us at firstname.lastname@example.org.

 Are you prepared for earthquakes and or emergencies?

-We certainly are, we have a dedicated Emergency Management Response Team, who meet prior to every race meeting to go over their plans, and Cup Day will be no different.
+Yes we are; we have a dedicated Emergency Management Response Team, who meet prior to every race meeting including Cup Day.

 ON THE DAY